7800 York Rd., Suite 134

 Most Honors seminars start with the HONR code.
 Exceptions include ENGL 290, POSC 212, PHIL 212 and KNES 354.
 Seminars at the 200 level often also count for Core credit.
 See the Core Curriculum list for updated information.
 Seminars at the 300 level are intended for juniors and seniors, though advanced second-term sophomores may also enroll.
 Seminars at the 300 level may also be used to fulfill Honors Elective credit (see below).

 Lower-level Honors College seminars allow for in-depth study of fundamental issues, ideas, topics or problems.
 These interdisciplinary seminars are on a wide range of original topics that are based on the instructors’ areas of interest.
-Emphasis for these seminars is on developing and strengthening skills important to success in honors and undergraduate education, including oral and written communication skills, reading skills, critical and creative thinking, etc. These seminars may be repeated for credit if topics change.
+Emphasis for these seminars is on developing and strengthening skills important to success in Honors and undergraduate education, including oral and written communication skills, reading skills, and critical and creative thinking.
+These seminars may be repeated for credit if topics change.
 Courses include 200-level seminars with the HONR code, PHIL 212, POSC 212 and ENGL 290 (which can only be taken twice with different topics, whether for seminar credit, Honors English credit, or some combination thereof).
-These seminars may be repeated for a maximum of 6 units of credit toward Honors College requirements if topics change.
+Each seminar may be repeated for a maximum of 6 units toward Honors College requirements if topics change.

 Upper-level Honors courses are designed to deepen knowledge about a particular intellectual issue and demonstrate the interconnectedness of academic disciplines.
 The approach is interdisciplinary, but some specific discipline content is used to further greater understanding of a broader issue.
 Many of these seminars incorporate problem-solving components and independent writing or research projects as part of a culminating activity.
 Like the lower-level seminars, these courses have original topics that are based on the instructor’s area of interest.
 These seminars may satisfy major or minor requirements, if approved by that department.
 Consult your major or minor adviser for more information.
-These seminars may satisfy major or minor requirements, such as major, minor or Core requirements.
 Courses include 300-level seminars with the HONR code (may be repeated several times with a different topic), KNES 354 and ENGL 332.

 Honors Elective Credit

 Students must complete 6 units of Honors Electives.
 Eligible course options, whether taken under department codes or the HONR code, must be approved in advance by the Honors College Faculty Director and require advance paperwork.
 They include:

 - Independent Study